plaftsis/donald-track/README.md

 On the other end, a `MongoDB Consumer` consumes the streaming data and stores them in a MongoDB collection.
 MongoDB is ideal for saving tweets and processing them later.

-Finally, simple statistics on sentiment, hottest related topics and user locations are presented in a real-time interactive `Dash Application`.
+Finally, simple statistics on sentiment, hottest related topics and user locations are presented in a real-time interactive `Dash Application` using [Pandas](https://pandas.pydata.org/) and [Dash](https://plotly.com/dash/).

 ## Prerequisites